 comply with City height limitations, which exception shall be subject to ARC approval).

 Roofing Materials & Projections

-combination of ridge, soffit and dormer vents is preferred, and metal vents and vent caps projecting from the roof surface are discouraged.
+combination of ridge, soffit, and dormer vents is preferred, and metal vents and vent caps projecting from the roof surface are discouraged.
 Skylights must not extend to the eave line, nor shall they project excessively above the roof surface.

-Roof-mounted solar collectors, satellite dishes and similar projecting structures shall, to the extent possible, be screened from view of adjacent lots and streets and shall bed reviewed and approved or disapproved by the ARC.
+Roof-mounted solar collectors, satellite dishes, and similar projecting structures shall, to the extent possible, be screened from view of adjacent lots and streets and shall bed reviewed and approved or disapproved by the ARC.

-Except for decorative shingles and as otherwise required for the front walls of residences, all siding used on residences, Buildings or Improvements constructed on any Lot shall be wood or fiber cement (Hardee Plank or better) with a minimum eight-inch (8”) board and seven inch (7”) reveal (no cottage lap allowed).
-The front walls of garages and columns on the front of the residences shall be wrapped with stone veneer or stucco, which shall be generally a single story high on garages and full height on the front of residences, total a minimum of sixty percent (60%) of the front elevation of each home (net of windows, doors and garage doors) and shall wrap around the side walls not less than two (2) feet on each end.
+Except for decorative shingles and as otherwise required for the front walls of residences, all siding used on residences, Buildings, or Improvements constructed on any Lot shall be wood or fiber cement (Hardee Plank or better) with a minimum eight-inch (8”) board and seven inches (7”) reveal (no cottage lap allowed).
+The front walls of garages and columns on the front of the residences shall be wrapped with stone veneer or stucco, which shall be generally a single story high on garages and full height on the front of residences, a total a minimum of sixty percent (60%) of the front elevation of each home (net of windows, doors and garage doors) and shall wrap around the side walls not less than two (2) feet on each end.

 Each Residence shall include a garage designed to enclose a minimum of three (3) and a maximum of six (6) vehicles, which garage may include one oversized bay for storage of a recreational vehicle.
 The use of side-entry garages is strongly encouraged.
-The garage structure may be attached or detached, but, in either case, shall interrelate to the Residence in respect to character, exterior elevations, materials and finishes.
+The garage structure may be attached or detached, but, in either case, shall interrelate to the Residence with respect to character, exterior elevations, materials, and finishes.
 Carports shall not be permitted.